nicjohnson145/godot/README.md

 dotfiles manager in Python, so rewriting in Go seemed feasible since I knew my personal requirements , thus making it a "solved" problem for me.

+## Installation
+Compiled binaries can be found on the releases page [here](https://github.com/nicjohnson145/godot/releases/latest) .
+Optionally, clone this repository and run `go install`

 ## Setup

 godot depends on 2 distinct configuration files.